openmediavault/openmediavault-docs/installation/index.rst

     * :doc:`Dedicated drive </installation/via_iso>` - Adviced method via ISO image.
 This runs OMV from its own drive.
     * :doc:`USB flash dive </installation/on_usb>` - This runs |omv| from a USB flash dive.
     * :doc:`Debian Operating System </installation/on_debian>` - This runs |omv| as a services on top of a Debian OS.
+    * :doc:`Debian Operating System via deboostrap <https://forum.openmediavault.org/index.php/Thread/12070-GUIDE-DEBOOTSTRAP-Installing-Debian-into-a-folder-in-a-running-system/>`_.
+Use this as a last resource in case the installer does not recognize a specific essential hardware component like hard disk (NVME) or a network card that needs a higher kernel (backport)

 First time use:
    If you have a screen attached, KVM or IMPI console the login screen will